inspectorgadgets/senior_data_eng_hw/README.md

     1. What is the number of unique users?
     2. Who are the marketing ad providers?
     3. Which user property is changed the most frequently?
+    4. How many users where shown a Snapchat ad on July 3rd, 2019?
-    4. Which ad was showed the most to users who identify as moderates?
+    5. Which ad was showed the most to users who identify as moderates?
-    5. What are the top 5 ads?
+    6. What are the top 5 ads?
 Explain how you arrived at that conclusion.

 Please let us know when you are satisfied with your repository and when we can review it.